-Figure 8 compares our two frequent items algorithms MIN TOTAL-LOAD (Section 6.1.2) and HYBRID, the algorithm mentioned in Section 6.1.4, against the two best known existing algorithms: MIN MAX-LOAD [13] and QUANTILES-BASED5 [8].
+Figure 8 compares our two frequent items algorithms MIN Total-load (Section 6.1.2) and Hybrid, the 2-approximation algorithm presented in Section 6.1.4, against the two best known existing algorithms: MIN MAX-LOAD [12] and QUANTILES-BASED6 [8].
 We report the average and maximum load (number of integer values transmitted) of a node, under no message loss, on two sets of data.
 The first two sets of bars in the graph represent the results with the LABDATA dataset.
-The graph shows that even though the communication load of our HYBRID algorithm is only guaranteed to be within a factor of 2 of the best of MIN TOTAL-LOAD and MIN MAX-LOAD [12], with our real-world data set it performs significantly better.
-Specifically, HYBRID is 4% and 30% better than the best of MIN MAX-LOAD and MIN TOTAL-LOAD for average load and maximum load, respectively.
+The graph shows that even though the communication load of our Hybrid algorithm is only guaranteed to be within a factor of 2 of the best of MIN TOTAL-LOAD and MIN MAX-LOAD, with our real-world data set it performs significantly better.
+Specifically, HYBRID is 4% and 30% better than the best of Min Max-load and Min Total-load for average load and maximum load, respectively.
 It also shows that even though our MIN TOTAL-LOAD algorithm does not aim to reduce maximum load of a node, in practice it performs very close to MIN MAX-LOAD.
-The QUANTILES-BASED algorithm performs significantly worse than the other algorithms because it is not optimized for the bushy tree we encounter in LABDATA.
+The QUANTILES-BASED algorithm performs significantly worse than the other algorithms because it is not optimized for the bushy tree we encounter in LabData.